 Well, there are a few.
 If you opt for the indirect EO route, you can pay tax-free cash bonuses to your employees of up to £3,600 per employee, per year.
 And you’ll get corporation tax relief on payments to an EOT.

-So, as a business owner, if you’re looking to sell your business or to restructure, EO could be the answer.
+So, as a business owner, if you’re looking to sell your business or to restructure, Employee Ownership could be the answer.
 It’s a great way to protect the legacy you have built and to protect jobs.

-Talk to your accountant or financial advisor to find out if EO is possible and the next steps.
+Talk to your accountant or financial advisor to find out if Employee Ownership is possible and the next steps.